Steps for using the CFP Survey:

 Educate yourself about the survey by participating in a webinar and downloading the guidance document.

 Apply to take the online survey.
-In this initial application, indicate whether your company wishes to be named as participating in the Survey in the CFP 2017 Annual Report or remain anonymous.
+Applications open on January 2, 2019.
+In this initial application, indicate whether your company wishes to be named as participating in the Survey in the CFP 2019 Annual Report or remain anonymous.
 Note: The Survey is designed for brands and manufacturers of products or components of products.
 Product sectors include, but are not limited to, apparel and footwear; automobiles and automotive parts; building products and furniture; consumer packaged goods (including household and personal care products); electronics; medical devices; and textiles.

 Receive approval from CFP to complete the online survey.